Assisted reproductive techniques involve manipulating sperm and eggs or embryos in a laboratory (in vitro) with the goal of producing a pregnancy.

 - The procedure can damage the egg, sperm, or embryo.

-- If sperm from men with an abnormal Y chromosome (one of the sex chromosomes) are used in this procedure, the development of reproductive organs in a male fetus may be affected.
+- If sperm from men with an abnormal Y chromosome (one of the sex chromosomes) are used in this procedure, the development of reproductive organs in a male fetus may be affected, typically resulting in fertility problems like those of the father.
 Most birth defects in babies conceived by intracytoplasmic sperm injection involve the reproductive organs.

 Gamete intrafallopian tube transfer (GIFT)